 Cons:

-- As a newer tool, its documentation for advanced features is still developing.
+- Documentation for advanced features is still maturing.

-Best For: In-house marketing teams and agencies that need to monitor brand accuracy and identify technical barriers to AI visibility.
+Best For: Agencies and in-house teams needing to monitor brand accuracy and identify technical barriers to AI crawlers.

 Pros: